SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

        }
     <- On an axis, 9 from the origin

-Note that ``distance`` appears in a different place in the two patterns.
-When a case has multiple patterns joined by commas, each one of the patterns has to include the same value bindings.
-For example, rewriting the example above as
-``case let (x, 0), let (0, y)`` would be invalid because one pattern binds ``x`` and the other pattern binds ``y``.
+The ``case`` above has two patterns:
+``(let distance, 0)`` matches points on the y-axis and ``(0, let distance)`` matches points on the x-axis.
-Requiring the same bindings in each of the patterns means that the code in the body of the case can always access a value for the variables and constants that are being bound.
+Both patterns include a binding for ``distance`` and ``distance`` is an integer in both patterns --- which means that the code in the body of the ``case`` can always access a value for ``distance``.

-Likewise,
-each constant or variable that's bound has to be get a value of the same type from all of the value bindings in the case's patterns.
+All of the patterns of a compound case have to include the same set of value bindings, and each binding has to get a value of the same type from all of the patterns in the compound case.
+This ensures that,
+no matter which part of the compound case matched, the code in the body of the case can always access a value for the bindings and that the value always has the same type.

 .. _ControlFlow_ControlTransferStatements: